-Where the interconnection cable is located belowground during NY Project operations, the transmission system is not anticipated to impact the existing rail system or transportation during operations.
+Where the interconnection and loop-in / loop-out line cables are located belowground during NY Project operations, the transmission system is not anticipated to impact the existing rail system or transportation during operations.
 The NY Project will be designed to operate with minimal day-to-day supervisory input, with key systems monitored remotely 24 hours a day.
 During operations, the NY Project will require both planned and unplanned inspections and maintenance, which will be carried out by qualified engineers, technical specialists, and associated support staff.
-The Applicant will ensure that all components are maintained and operated in a safe and reliable manner, compliant with regulatory conditions, and in accordance with commercial objectives.
+For the facilities to be owned and operated by the Applicant, the Applicant will ensure that all components are maintained and operated in a safe and reliable manner, compliant with regulatory conditions, and in accordance with commercial objectives.
 The onshore export and interconnection cables should not require regular maintenance, but occasional repair activities may be required should there be a fault or damage caused by a third party.
 In the event excavation and repair or replacement of the interconnection cables is needed within the LIRR right-of-way, the Applicant will abide by the terms of its easement agreement to avoid and minimize impacts to the railway.